 Spotify is shutting down 3rd party apps that use the Spotify API to migrate playlists to competing services like Apple Music.
 SongShift has already announced on their blog that they will no longer be supporting music transfers from Spotify.
 Other services such as Soundizz and Tune My Music have also been notified that their access to the Spotify SDK will be revoked.

 Will FreeYourMusic soon become the only music transfer service that supports migrating out of Spotify?
 As we don’t use the official Spotify SDK, we’re not bound to their Terms of Service.
-Our app continues to work as usual and we even offer a promo for anyone who wishes to move out of Spotify.
+Our app continues to work as usual and you can transfer from Spotify to any music platform.

 SPOTIFY’S ANTI-USER & ANTI-COMPETITIVE BEHAVIOUR